-Meningococcal disease is usually spread through direct contact with nasal or mouth discharge.
-There are two meningococcal vaccines available in the United States.
-Both vaccines can prevent certain types of meningococcal disease.
+Routine vaccination, starting at 11 or 12 years old, followed by a booster at 16, is advised, by the CDC and Florida Department of Health, to mitigate the risk.
+There are three types of meningococcal vaccines used in the United States, which offer preventive measures against certain strains of the disease.
 For more information on who should or should not receive the vaccine, please consult with your physician or health care provider.
-Also, please visit the following website for additional information: https://www.cdc.gov/meningococcal/vaccine-info.html
+Also, please visit the following websites for additional information: